PHLAK/Colorizer/README.md

 Generate persistently unique colors from a string.

 Like this project?
-Donate via Bitcoin: `1ANu3bfb4UqF1N26xrtnoM2eEcDdhK7ZWC`
+Want to keep it free?
+[Make a donation](https://www.paypal.me/ChrisKankiewicz).

 ### Install with Composer